sy2002/QNICE-FPGA/doc/VGA_Features.md

 address = 80 * `Cursor Y` + `Cursor X` + `Cursor offset`.

-Clearing of the entire Display RAM can be done by setting bit 8 of the `Command and Status Register`.
-This bit auto-clears when the clearing has completed (in 65536/25.2 MHz = approximately 3 milliseconds).

 When in 16-color text mode, the data in the Display RAM is interpreted as follows:
-* Bits 15-12 : Background color selected from background palette.
+* Bits 15-12 : Background color selected from background palette (see Palette RAM).
-* Bits 11- 8 : Foreground color selected from foreground palette.
+* Bits 11- 8 : Foreground color selected from foreground palette (see Palette RAM).
 * Bits  7- 0 : Character value.
-Selects one of 256 possible characters.
+Selects one of 256 possible characters (see Font RAM).

+Clearing of the entire Display RAM can be done by setting bit 8 of the `Command and Status Register`.
+This bit auto-clears when the clearing has completed (in 64000/25.2 MHz = approximately 3 milliseconds).

-### Font RAM
+## Font RAM
-The Font RAM is used when in 16-color text mode.
+The Font RAM is used when operating in text mode.
 Each of the 256 characters has an associated 8x12 bitmap, i.e. 8 pixels wide and 12 pixels high.

-The Font RAM has a size of 8 kB, addressed one byte at a time (i.e. 0x0000 - 0x1FFF).
-The expected use case is to have two different fonts, one located at address 0x0000 - 0x0BFF, and the other at address 0x1000 - 0x1BFF.
+The Font RAM has a size of 8 kB, addressed one byte at a time, i.e. addresses allowed in the range 0x0000 - 0x1FFF.

+The first half of the Font RAM is read-only.
+This means it is not possible to clear/change the contents at addresses 0x0000 - 0x0FFF.
+If the user wants to make modifications to the default font, the software must copy the default font to addresses 0x1000 - 0x1FFF, and then edit the font there.

 The current Font used is controlled by the `Font offset` register.

+## Palette RAM
+The Palette RAM is used when operating in 16-color modes (both text and hi-res graphics).

+The Palette RAM has a size of 64 words, addressed one word at a time, i.e. address allowed in the range 0x00 - 0x3F.

-The first half of the Font RAM is read-only.
-This means it is not possible to clear/change the contents at address 0x0000 - 0x0FFF.
-If the user wants to make modifications to the default font, it is necessary to copy the default font to address 0x1000 - 0x1FFF, and to edit the font there.
+The first half of the Palette RAM is read-only.
+This means it is not possible to clear/change the contents at address 0x00 - 0x1F.
+If the user wants to make modifications to the default palette, the software must copy the default palette to addresses 0x20 - 0x3F, and the edit the palette there.

-### Palette RAM
-The Palette RAM is used when in 16-color modes (both text and hi-res graphics).
-The Palette RAM has a size of 32 words.
-This corresponds to two different palettes.
+The current Palette used is controlled by the `Palette offset` register.

 * The addresses 0x00 - 0x0F are used for the foreground palette (when in text mode and in hi-res graphics mode).
 * The addresses 0x10 - 0x1F are used for the background palette (when in text mode).

-The Palette RAM must be initialized in software.

-## Pixel scrolling
-When in text mode the screen contents may be shifted any number of pixels in either direction.
-This is controlled by the two registers `VGA_ADJUST_X` and `VGA_ADJUST_Y`.

-## Scan line interrupt
-The VGA module allows the processor to read the horizontal scan line being currently being displayed.
-Furthermore, the VGA module can be programmed to generate an interrupt when a specific scan line is reached.